 The golden rule of sales is to focus on your prospect or client.
 After all, they will make or break your business.
 A maxim goes “the customer is always right,” and sometimes, that applies.
-And that really do apply especially in marketing alignment best practices so that your business can get more sales.
+And that really do apply especially in business practices in marketing alignment that can get more sales for your company.

 What are the 5 Sales Strategies?